wizzard102/Advanced-System-Util/README.md

 NOTE: some of the scripts will work in previous versions of windows

-THIS IS RELEASED AS IS WITH NO WARRANTY OR RESPONSIBALITY THAT DAMAGES YOU SYSTEM
+THIS IS RELEASED AS IS WITH NO WARRANTY OR RESPONSIBALITY THAT DAMAGES YOUR SYSTEM